Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 For music campaigns, ROAS (return on ad spend) works differently than e-commerce.
 A £100 campaign generating 500 streams might look like a £98.50 loss (£1.50 revenue at £0.003/stream), but if those 500 listeners convert to 50 email subscribers worth £10 lifetime value each, your actual return is 400%.
 Track fan acquisition value, not just immediate streaming revenue.

-Here’s something most musicians don’t usually think about, tracking the lifetime value of fans acquired, through the ads.
+Most musicians don’t usually think about, tracking the lifetime value of fans acquired through the ads.
 Someone who discovers you through a Facebook ad, is very likely not to just stream one track.
-They might well become a long-term fan who attends shows, buys merchandise, and actually tells their friends about your music.
+They might well become a long-term fan who attends shows, buys merchandise, and tells their friends about your music.
 This long-term perspective can justify spending more to acquire ‘higher revenue’ or mini super fans.

 Setting Up Proper Tracking (Now Mandatory, Not Optional)